python/cpython/Doc/library/os.rst

 .. data:: TFD_CLOEXEC

-   A flag for the :func:`timerfd_create` function, which sets the :const:`TFD_CLOEXEC` status flag for the new timer file descriptor.
+   A flag for the :func:`timerfd_create` function,
+   If :const:`TFD_CLOEXEC` is set as a flag, set close-on-exec flag for new file descriptor.

    .. availability:: Linux >= 2.6.27 with glibc >= 2.8